 The Order of the Thistle consists of the sovereign and sixteen knights and ladies, as well as extra knights.
 The Order's emblem is the thistle, the traditional national flower of Scotland.
 The patron saint of the order is St. Andrew and its motto is Nemo me impune lacessit (No one provokes me with impunity) It is the second most senior order of chivalry in Britain and the highest in Scotland.

 James II issued letters patent " reviving and restoring the Order of the Thistle to its full glory, lustre and magnificency" in 1687.
 His daughter, the last Stuart monarch, Queen Anne, revived it again in 1703.
-The Chapel of the Order was the Abbey Church at the Palace of Holyrood House, After the destruction of this chapel, for many years the Order possessed none, until one was added to St. Giles High Kirk, Edinburgh in 1911.
+The Chapel of the Order was the Abbey Church at the Palace of Holyrood House, After the destruction of this chapel during riots, for many years the Order possessed none until one was added to St. Giles High Kirk, Edinburgh in 1911.

 Every year, the monarch resides at the Palace of Holyrood Palace, located at the bottom of the Royal Mile in Edinburgh, for a week in June or July.
 During this time, a service for the Order is held where the knights of the order wear their ceremonial robes of deep green.
 Any new Knights or Ladies are installed at these services.
 Each member of the Order, including the Sovereign, is allotted a stall St. Giles Kirk, above which his or her heraldic devices are displayed.